gfngfn/Sesterl/README.md

 On the other hand, the following are currently possible weak points:

 * No seamless connection with build systems such as [*rebar3*]((https://github.com/erlang/rebar3)).
-* Few support for the separation of name spaces between libraries.

 Also, though not supporting them currently, we want to add features like the following (see “[Future work](#future-work)” for detail):